Operation Deep Sea: Shedding Light In The Darkness

-Deep sea: 1000m below the surface – no light, immense pressure and icy temperatures.
-The deep sea encompasses more than 90% of the planets habitat.
-Yet we know less about these depths than about the moon.
+Deep sea: 1km below the surface.
+No light, immense pressure and icy temperatures.
+The deep sea encompasses more than 90% of our planet’s habitat, yet we know less about these depths than about the moon.